VISTA And San Diego SEX CRIME Defense LAWYER

 When it comes to fighting sex crimes, it is important that the defense is perfectly tailored to your specific circumstances.
 Common defenses against sex crimes include:

-- Consent.
-The most common defense against rape charges is that the alleged victim actually consented to the sexual encounter.
+The most common defense against rape charges is that the alleged victim actually consented to the sexual intercourse.
 By arguing the victim consented, you are agreeing that the sex did occur, so forensic evidence showing you were involved in a sexual encounter with the victim no longer matters unless it shows force was used, though even then, it’s possible to argue that you engaged in consensual rough sex.
 It is important to recognize that this is not a defense against sex crimes where the victim is not considered to be able to consent, such those where the victim is under 18, too drunk to consent, unconscious or mentally incompetent.
 This is why it’s so important to speak to your sex offender attorney before speaking with police so you do not say something that will hurt your criminal defense.

-- Insufficient evidence.
 Many cases come down to the word of the victim versus the word of the defendant and this is rarely enough evidence to convict the accused party.
 This is why police will often attempt to coerce a suspect into confessing to a crime, which is again, why you should never speak to investigators or the victim without your defense attorney present.

-- No sex occurred.
 If a victim claims he or she was raped, but you didn’t have sex with him or her, you need to be clear about this.
 This defense can be particularly successful if the victim was raped while unconscious -just because he or she remembered being with you before falling unconscious or because someone saw you with the victim does not mean you were the one who had sex with him or her.
 Again, this is not a defense in all cases as some sex crimes, such as child molestation, are still illegal even if no sex occurred.
 Additionally, oral copulation, anal penetration and even penetration with a foreign object are still considered forms of sexual assault when they are performed without consent, so be cautious with this defense.

-- Accuser motivation.
 If you claim that no sex occurred or that the sex was consensual, but the victim claims you violated him or her, your attorney might recommend questioning the alleged victim’s motivation for making the accusation.
 Could the alleged victim benefit financially from the accusations?
 Were you in an emotional breakup with the alleged victim?
 Is it possible the alleged victim is trying to protect his or her reputation by claiming rape rather than admitting to consensual sex?
 Any of these motives could bring the accuser’s testimony into question.
 Never attempt this defense without first speaking to your sex offender attorney as accusing someone of having ulterior motives can backfire in some cases, making you look more guilty.

-- “Taint.”
 This concept largely applies to cases involving child rape and molestation.
 Essentially, taint occurs when a child is subjected to leading and suggestive interviews by parents, teachers, police officers or therapists.
 Children often want to please adults and will answer affirmatively to questions even when the answer is “no.” Additionally, while anyone’s memory can be subjected to the implantation of false memories, children are particularly sensitive to this problem.
 Between their desire to please and their subjectivity to the implantation of false memories, it’s easy for a question like “Did your teacher touch you there?” to not only result in a “yes” answer when the opposite is true, but it can actually create a memory in the child’s mind that isn’t real.
 Unfortunately, many people asking children such questions aren’t aware of this problem, so they can plant deep, dark memories in the child’s mind that would not otherwise be there and can even leave innocent people behind bars.

-- Mistaken identity.
 Going along with the idea that no sex occurred is the concept of mistaken identities.
 Just because someone claims you were the one that raped them or that they saw you raping someone else does not mean you were had anything to do with the incident.
 Eyewitness testimony is not reliable and people are subject to mistaken identity problems all the time.

-- Improper collection of evidence.
 Evidence collected from the victim of a rape and the scene of the crime must be taken in a very specific manner and must be moved from one location to another using a strict chain of command.
 If the evidence is improperly collected or goes unaccounted for at any point while it is being moved, it becomes tainted and cannot be used in court.
 Even if tainted evidence shows you had sex with the victim, this information cannot be used against you.

-- Guilty of a lesser offense.
 In many cases, it can be argued you committed an offense not as serious as the one accused of to avoid serious penalties of the charged crime.
 This is a common tactic used in negotiating plea bargains.

 It’s important to recognize that there are many ways you can actually hurt your case by improperly attempting to use one of these defenses, which is why you should never speak with police or the victim without your lawyer present.
 For example, if you claim the victim consented, you cannot later say that there is a problem of mistaken identity.
 Similarly, if you try to say no sex occurred, but forensic evidence shows otherwise, the police and prosecutors will argue that the fact that you lied once means your word cannot be trusted.